Myidjoy/FetchUsersList-React-Typescript-ReduxToolkit/README.md

 next step is to click on the button 'apply'

-You can change fields ( name, username, email) by double clicking on them.
+You can change fields ( name, username, email) by double clicking on them and apply the changes pressing the by by Enter.

 The "Find" field should be cleared by yourself.